department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 independent living services: Don't use hyphen for the compound adjective.

-Individual Unemployability: Include a description that makes clear that this benefit is for Veterans who can't work due to a service-connected disability. ***[Danielle note: Revised per latest site definition.] - Jen q to Danielle: Is this an official VA terminology that requires capitalization?
-Example - the below term is lowercase, but seems the same/similar to this term.**
+Individual Unemployability: Include a description that makes clear that this benefit is for Veterans who can't work due to a service-connected disability.

 individually unemployable: Lowercase.
 Define as "unable to work due to a service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.